 Students majoring in Business Analytics have two options for accelerated entry into the Professional Science Masters in Data Science and Business Analytics, Master of Science in Economics, or Master of Science in Mathematical Finance graduate programs.
 Through the accelerated track, high school seniors and undergraduate UNC Charlotte freshman are encouraged to apply for admission to one of these three graduate programs and begin work toward a graduate degree before completion of the undergraduate degree.
-Students beyond their first year may apply for early entry into one of these graduate programs after completion of 75 or more hours of undergraduate coursework and begin work toward a graduate degree before completion of their undergraduate degree.
+Students beyond their first year may apply for early entry into one of these graduate programs after completion of 75 or more hours of undergraduate degree.
 Details for both options are below.